damonmac/learn-xgboost/README.md

 #### Labeled data

-There are 2660 pairs in csv format in the data directory 1193 neg (start with "0"), and 1467 pos (start with "1").
-The fields then alternate after the good (1) or bad (0) label and include person name, spouse name, father name, mother name, child name, person birth detail (year, month, day, country, county, city, location), spouse birth detail (7 fields), child birth detail (7 fields), census detail (year, month, day, country, county, city, location), and death detail (year, month, day, country, county, city, location).
+There are 2660 pairs in csv format in the data directory: 1193 negative "not a match" examples (start with "0"), and 1467 positive "matching" examples (start with "1").
+Alternating data fields are given after the good (1) or bad (0) label and include person name, spouse name, father name, mother name, child name, person birth detail (year, month, day, country, county, city, location), spouse birth detail (7 fields), child birth detail (7 fields), census detail (year, month, day, country, county, city, location), and death detail (year, month, day, country, county, city, location).
 The last field is a reference id.

 We will compare each piece of data after the first field (the label), and generate a feature vector for each row.
 Those feature vectors are then separated into a training (85%) and a test (15%) set.
 Here is a sample row to consider: